StefanosChaliasos/zk-rollup-security/DOCUMENTATION.md

 To add new properties:
 1. Define the property predicate in `rollup_properties.als`
 2. Create a check command that tests it against appropriate specifications
-3. Document the property's correspondence to the paper

 ## Key Implementation Details